 But how can manufacturers successfully implement Industrial IoT and Business 4.0 and create real business value?
 One essential success factor is a focus on business benefits.

 Business benefit focus

 This way of thinking represents a 180-degree shift from earlier discussions about IIoT that were focused on what the technology could do.
 Now is the time for the conversation to shift to the way Industrial IoT can drive the business.
 Here are six areas where business benefits can be created:

 Business-model innovation: Smart data collected by factory machines armed with IIoT sensors can support decision making and automatically activate actions – and this can be monetized.
 For example, an organization that services assets can offer predictive maintenance as an additional paid service.

-Customer/user experience: IIoT can help make goods and services more attractive to both customers and internal customers.
+Customer/user experience: Industrial IoT can help make goods and services more attractive to both customers and internal customers.
 For example, it can be easier for warehouse staff to find sensor-instrumented parts using indoor navigation.
 Similarly, smart products can determine when their service because dates are coming up or when they need maintenance checks, potentially preventing breakdowns.
 And data generated by smart goods after the sale can be utilised to improve service.

 Operational excellence: Sensors and actuators can track manufacturing processes and products, enabling real-time control of the production system.
 In supply chain operations, sensors and IIoT devices can track and trace products on their way from the factory to customers globally.

 Environmental stewardship: Manufacturers are presently being measured for corporate social responsibility, making the environmental impact of production processes and products a new area for value creation.
 IIoT can also help track the environment, activate alerts and even shut down a hazardous operation.